Archaeology of the Philippines: Post-independence

 The Philippines gained independence from the United States in the 1946, but Beyer continued at his post at the University of Philippines until 1954.
 In 1949, he was joined by Wilhelm Solheim, who was known in the Philippines for finding various pottery at different archaeological sites.
 In the 1960s, Robert B. Fox did archaeological work in the Philippines and is most famous for his research in the Tabon Caves.
 In 1965, Fox had found a pot from the late Neolithic Period called the Yawning Jarlet at his time at the Tabon Caves.

-Alfredo E. Evangelista was a student of Beyer, Solheim and Fox and had instantly fell in love with archaeology.
+Alfredo E. Evangelista was a student of Beyer, Solheim and Fox and had instantly fallen in love with archaeology.
 In 1956, worked with Robert Fox excavating the Bato Caves in the Sorsogon Province and later on they would excavate along the coast of Cagraray and Bikol.

-One of Evangelista's famous discovery in the Philippines was the excavation in 1957 of a neolithic jar burial site in Nueva Ecija in Luzon.
+One of Evangelista's famous discovery in the Philippines was the excavation in 1957 of a Neolithic jar burial site in Nueva Ecija in Luzon.
 In 1960 he began to work with Robert Fox and Ray Santiago for the National Museum of the Philippines.
 From the 1970s to early 1990s, Evangelista then began to work at the University of the Philippines in Quezon City and again later at the National Museum of the Philippines in Manila.

 In 1960, Alfredo Evangelista and F. Landa Jocano worked together and discovered the Oton death mask in San Antonio, Oton, Iloilo.
 Like Evangelista, Jocano he worked at the National Museum of the Philippines as well as the University of the Philippines.
 Inspired by Fox and Beyer, Jocano brought New World terminology by using previous data to the prehistory of the Philippines.

 After Evangelista retired from the National Museum of the Philippines in 1992 Jesus T. Peralta became the Director III.
 Prior to becoming Director III, he was part of the Archaeology Division at the National Museum of the Philippines in 1988.

 Karl L. Hutterer, who studied under Solheim, became an influence to Philippine archaeology.
 Hutterer taught students the socioeconomic and political complexity of doing research in the field of archaeology.
 When showing the socioeconomic processes to students, he focused on showing the diversity with the various cultures around areas.
 An artifact that Hutterer has examined in a geometric stone tools.

 In the late 1970s, William A. Longacre went to northern Luzon to do research on enthoarchaeology in the Kallinga region.
 He later furthered his research in southern Luzon, studying how earthenware potteries were made.
 An artifact that Longacre help discover and date was the Calatagan Pot with inscription.
 In 1992, he contributed dating the pot with an accelerated mass spectroscopy, but failed to gather sufficient data.
 He later suggested using a different form of dating C-14 technique to get an accurate date of the inscription.

 Before the 1980s, archaeology in the Philippines focused more on culture and history.
 The main way that archaeologists studied archaeology was using an inductive approach.
 When searching for artifacts the National Museum focused on collecting prehistoric remains.